 Funding to study in Portugal

-EU students can also contribute to study costs by working part time for up to 20 hours during term time and on a full-time basis during holiday periods.
+EU students can also contribute to their study costs by working part time for up to 20 hours during term time and on a full-time basis during holiday periods.

 Student visas

 UK citizens travelling to the EU can travel to countries in the Schengen Area (which includes Portugal) for up to 90 days in any 180-day period without a visa.
-However, if you plan to study in Portugal for more than three months you must apply for a residence visa.
-It can cost a total of €250 (£212) all in.

 This can be applied for through your local Portuguese Embassy or consulate and requires: